Vern Partlow: Early life

-Vern Partlow was born Verneil Hoover Partlow in Bloomington, Illinois, a son of Abner Moses Partlow and Florence Hoover Partlow.
+Vern Partlow was born Verneil Hoover Partlow on May 25, 1910, in Bloomington, Illinois, a son of Abner Moses Partlow and Florence Hoover Partlow.
 His father Abner Moses Partlow (1874-1959) was born in Chester, Meigs County, Ohio, son of Moses Ackley Partlow (1848-1926), a farmer who family tradition states was a local preacher and with his older brother Joseph Partlow was captured briefly by Colonel Morgan's troops as they retreated through the Partlow family farm in 1863.
 The Partlows first came to Ohio in 1809 (listed in history of Meigs County, Ohio books as the second settler of Pomeroy) when Amos Partlow (1786-1866) and his wife Sarah Bailey Partlow (1788-1862) settled as farmers.
 These were the great-great-grandparents of Vern Partlow and their eldest son John Partlow (1812-1886) was the great-grandfather of Partlow.
 After the death of his first wife Abner Moses Partlow settled in Illinois around 1905 and married Florence Alva Hoover and had two sons, Eugene Partlow and Verniel Partlow.
 Partlow worked in early radio and wire services in Wisconsin and Chicago.
 He began working for Manchester Boddy's Los Angeles Daily News (which is unrelated to the current newspaper of the same name) in the 1930s.
 He worked as a crime reporter as well as a writer of feature stories.

 Partlow was also active in the trade union movement early in his life, even though he was also actively working as a newspaper journalist.
 In the mid-1940s, Partlow was host of a Los Angeles-based radio program about union issues which aired on a Congress of Industrial Organizations-owned radio station.

 Partlow was an avid musician.
 The first of his songs to become widely known was the satirical "Newspapermen Meet Such Interesting People," composed in 1947.
 The song describes some of the murderers, thieves, and other disreputable people which a newspaper reporter meets, and lumps newspaper publishers in with them.
 The song, which includes a plea for reporters to join The Newspaper Guild (a labor union which represents reporters, among others), includes the stanza:

 Oh, publishers are such interesting people;

 Their policy's an acrobatic thing.

 They shout they represent the common people.

 It's funny Wall Street never has complained.